A Garden Gateway

 Though the vehicle entrance at 1800 Glenallan Avenue will be closed during construction, the pedestrian entrance at this location will remain open for a portion of the construction schedule.
 As the project progresses, signs will be posted on-site and information will be available on the Gardens’ here and on our Facebook page listing any additional closings.

 Programming affected by construction

 With compromised parking, we have adjusted our educational programming.
 We will offer smaller classroom programs, providing an intimate experience for students.
 Workshops will result in take-home items that are small and lightweight, for easy transport to vehicles that might be parked a distance away.
-The annual Green Matters Symposium will be relocated to the Manor Country Club in Rockville.
-The third annual Private Garden Tour will proceed this spring, as all the gardens are located off-site, and summer camps will run as scheduled.
+Summer camps will run as scheduled.
 Art exhibits on display in the Visitors Center will be accessible when the building is open.

-Wings of Fancy Live Butterfly and Caterpillar Exhibit
+Wings of Fancy Live Butterfly & Caterpillar Exhibit, July 1 - October 25, 2015

 Though we know construction will present challenges over the next year, we look forward to the beautiful and improved facilities that will be available to our visitors.
 We thank you, in advance, for your patience during this time of transition and for your generous support of Brookside Gardens and this important project.

 The Maryland-National Capital Park and Planning Commission encourages the participation of individuals with disabilities in its programs, park sites and its facilities.
 For support in using programs, sites and facilities, such as policy changes, staff support, or adaptive equipment, contact Management Services at (301) 495-2540.
 For communication supports such as sign language interpretation, large print materials, listening devices, etc., contact Management Services at (301) 495-2540 or through Maryland Relay, 1-800-735-3258.